UPDATED: This article was originally published in September 2017, updated in February 2023

 Looking for a worthy cause to support this festive season?
 Lend a hand to Communities in Crisis around the world.

-Not looking to travel in October?
-No worries, here’s the rest of the year
+Not looking to travel in December?
+No worries.
+Check out our guides for the rest of the year:

 Hero image via Shutterstock.